Robust Low-Rank Sparse Framework for Video-Based Affective Computing: Experiments

 \subsubsection{Learned Feature Maps Visualization}

 To further demonstrate the effectiveness of the proposed \name~(red) compared to the baseline (blue) in modeling both discrete and continuous affective representations, we visualize the learned feature maps on DFEW and VEATIC.
-As shown in Fig.~\ref{vis}, \name~focuses more precisely on emotion-relevant facial areas such as the eyes and mouth, while effectively suppressing redundant background activations, indicating improved spatial compactness and semantic consistency brought by low-rank structural encoding, and \name~produces temporally smoother and spatially coherent attention distributions across consecutive frames, highlighting the model’s capability to maintain stable affective dynamics under variations in illumination, pose, and expression intensity.
-These results confirm that the low-rank and sparse aware mechanism enhances both spatial discriminability and temporal robustness in VAC.
+As shown in Fig.~\ref{vis}, \name~focuses more precisely on emotion-relevant facial areas such as the eyes and mouth, while effectively suppressing redundant background activations, indicating improved spatial compactness and semantic consistency brought by low-rank structural encoding.
+Compared with the baseline, \name~exhibits cleaner attention distributions with reduced spurious responses on non-informative regions, which suggests that SEM-driven stabilization helps the model filter out high-frequency nuisance factors (\eg, illumination flicker, slight camera motion, background clutter) that frequently occur in real-world videos.
+Moreover, \name~produces temporally smoother and spatially coherent activations across consecutive frames, highlighting the model’s capability to maintain stable affective dynamics while remaining responsive to short-term expression changes.
+This behavior is consistent with the low-rank sparse principle: low-rank bases encourage coherent long-term patterns, while sparse transients allow localized bursts to be selectively emphasized rather than diffusely propagated.

+In addition, the observed robustness under variations in illumination, pose, and expression intensity provides practical evidence that \name~can maintain stable attention even under capture variability, which is especially relevant to consumer electronics scenarios where cameras, viewpoints, and lighting conditions are highly diverse.
+Overall, these results confirm that the low-rank and sparse aware mechanism enhances both spatial discriminability and temporal robustness in VAC, providing more reliable and interpretable affective evidence for downstream prediction.